 Reckless basically means a conscious failure to care for someone else’s safety.
 In other words, if a normal person would know an act would probably hurt someone, it’s reckless to do it.

 As you might’ve sensed, the law is about as clear as mud.
 That’s why you need an experienced South Carolina accident injury lawyer to clearly, convincingly describe how the evidence proves you got hurt because of recklessness.
+Get some ideas from a Spartanburg, SC personal injury attorney in a free, no pressure strategy session.
+Call toll free at 888-230-1841 or fill out a Get Help Now form.

 Examples of Proving Recklessness for South Carolina Punitive Damages